 Artists of the Opéra national de Lorraine's Orchestra

-Between 12h30 and 13h15
+At 12h30 and at 13h15

 WOLFGANG AMADEUS MOZART

-Divertimento KV 136 for string quartet
+Divertimento K. 136 for string quartet

 François-Xavier Parison,